-More than ever before American consumers like you are using wireless to go online to buy and download what are called “digital goods & services.”
+More than ever before, American consumers like you are using wireless to go online to buy and download what are called “digital goods and services.”
 Those include apps, music and ringtones, movies and TV episodes, e-books and video games.

 The tax code in this kind of commerce is murky.
 Right now it’s possible you could be taxed by several different jurisdictions for the same digital purchase.
 For example, if your phone has one area code, but you buy something with your wireless device when you’re in another one, from a company in yet another part of the country, it’s possible today that you can be taxed by all three jurisdictions!

 With state and local governments desperate for new revenue sources, that scenario is quite possible.
 That’s why it’s important to make sure wireless consumers are treated fairly and that we have a reasonable and sensible tax structure for such purchases.

 Help From Congress: The ‘Digital Goods & Services Tax Fairness Act’

 Thankfully, there’s a bill before the U.S. Senate that would prevent digital goods purchases from being subjected to multiple and discriminatory taxes.
 The bipartisan federal legislation on both sides of the Capitol called the ‘Digital Goods & Services Tax Fairness Act‘ (S. 851, H.R.
 1643) would establish a “national framework” or some “rules of the road” for how this growing digital marketplace should be fairly taxed at the state and local levels.

 - The legislation being considered would make sure consumers aren’t punished with multiple taxes on digital purchases.
 It would prevent consumers from being double or even triple-taxed on an mp3, video or on that latest incredible app, as could be the case today.

 - The bill reinforces Congress’s important role in making tax policy for commerce that crosses state and international borders.
 That’s more important than ever with so many people making online purchases with their wireless device.